 To ensure compliance with our standards, we have implemented an internal audit process and are committed to providing our suppliers opportunities for learning and development.
-To identify and evaluate the potential risks of human trafficking, slavery or violations of other local labor standards that may be unique to L Brands and its business, we conduct our own ongoing, internal verification of our product supply chain.
+To identify and evaluate the potential risks of human trafficking, slavery or violations of other local labor standards and/or those that may be unique to L Brands and its business, we conduct our own ongoing, internal verification of our product supply chain.
 The resulting information has helped to ensure that our suppliers are in compliance with L Brands Supplier Code of Conduct.

 As L Brands continues to foster strategic relationships with suppliers, it maintains its commitment to supplier education.
 For suppliers, factory management and associates who have direct responsibility for the supply chain management, the company hosts annual awareness and training sessions on all compliance standards in multiple countries around the world.
 In addition, we use one-on-one training in conjunction with compliance reviews and corrective action plans to continuously educate our factories and reinforce our Supplier Code of Conduct.

 L Brands associates are held responsible to comply with the L Brands Associate Code of Conduct.